Yelp/paasta/docs/source/isolation.rst

 Instead, the CPU value is used as a weighting to help the Linux Scheduler decide the order in which to run waiting threads.
-If there is no contention between processes; that is, there is only one thread in the run queue for a CPU core, then any weighting is ignored and the CPU will run whichever task it can.
+If there is no contention between processes, that is, there is only one thread in the run queue for a CPU core, then the CPU will run any tasks waiting, irrespective of their weighting or utilization.
 However, in the case where there is contention for CPU resource, then the weighting of the task to be run has an impact on how the scheduler decides which task should run next.